Spectral estimation for detecting low-dimensional structure in networks using arbitrary null models: Methods

 For comparison, we compute the data's comparison matrix $\mathbf{C} = \mathbf{W} - \langle \mathbf{P} \rangle$, and its eigenvalues $\lambda_1, \lambda_2, \ldots, \lambda_n$.
 How we compute $\langle \mathbf{P} \rangle$ will depend on the null model at hand: for some, $\langle \mathbf{P} \rangle$ is known analytically; for others we can estimate it as the expectation over $\{\mathbf{P}^*_1, \mathbf{P}^*_2, \ldots, \mathbf{P}^*_N \}$.

-With these to hand, we then test our null model (Fig. \ref{fig:schematic}a).
+With these to hand, we then test our null model (Fig \ref{fig:schematic}a).
 If any data eigenvalues exceed the expected upper bound $\langle \lambda^*_\mathrm{max} \rangle$, then we have evidence that the data network contains low-dimensional structure not captured by the null model.
 If not, then we cannot discount that the data network is a realisation of the null model $\mathbf{P}$.

-(Note that we treat this process here as an estimation problem: in the Supplementary Information, we outline how the same process can be cast in a null hypothesis significance testing framework, to test the rejection of each data eigenvalue at some defined $P$-value).
+(Note that we treat this process here as an estimation problem: in section 3 of the S1 Appendix, we outline how the same process can be cast in a null hypothesis significance testing framework, to test the rejection of each data eigenvalue at some defined $P$-value).